 "Helping People Help Themselves"

 Tugende finances income-generating assets for proven entrepreneurs.
-We invest in giving a chance to customers generally unable to access tradtional credit providers, including most microfinance institutions—often due to a lack of existing collateral.
+We invest in giving a chance to customers generally unable to access traditional credit providers, including most micro-finance institutions—often due to a lack of existing collateral.

-Our primary product is a lease to own motorcycle financing package which includes training, life and health insurance, and active support.
-Successful customers own the bike within 19 months or less.
+Our primary product is a lease to own motorcycle financing package which includes training, life and health insurance, driving permits, and active support.
+Successful customers own the bike within 24 months or less.
 Ownership allows drivers to save money they would normally spend renting, and provides accumulated savings in the value of a paid-off motorcycle.
-Our thousands of alumni customers (owners) have invested in new businesses, buying land and building houses, better healthcare and education for their children, and moving themselves and their families up the economic ladder.
+Our thousands of alumni customers (owners) have used the savings to invest in new businesses, buy land and build houses, improve their health care and invest in better education for their children, moving themselves and their families up the economic ladder.

 In the long term, we envision leasing other productive assets to trustworthy entrepreneurs, and to expand our support services, like the insurance we provide today, for people determined to become financially independent.